-Strengths: This approach allows to evaluate the evaluation of the potential impacts at the ecosystem level in the real world while other environmental parameters naturally fluctuate.
+Strengths: This approach allows to evaluate the potential impacts at the ecosystem level in the real world while other environmental parameters naturally fluctuate.

 Limitations: Several logistic (e.g. access) and legal challenges (e.g. permit, public acceptance) can be associated with field experiments.
 Similarly to mesocosm experiments, the cost of the ecological realism is the complexity in attributing the observed effect to the given treatment.
 It is complicated by the difficulty to truly replicate the experiment and to identify controls.
-However, this can be partly resolved by substituting space for time and replicating the experiment in time if no strong year-to-year variability is observed.
+However, this can be partly resolved by substituting space for time and replicating the experiment in time if not strong year-to-year variability is observed.

-12.4 Natural analogs (See chapter 4.2, Subhas et al., (2023), this volume, for more information and references)
+1.4 Natural analogs (See chapter 4.2, Subhas et al., for more information and references)

 As for other physico-chemical parameters, alkalinity is not constant across the ocean.
-The dynamic natural variability in alkalinity is linked to cycling of carbon dioxide, calcium carbonate and other minerals.
+The dynamic alkalinity is linked to 70 cycling of carbon dioxide, calcium carbonate and other minerals.
 As a consequence, some locations have conditions that can be used as "natural analogs" to OAE deployments.
-Natural analog sites present environmental conditions environments that resemble the conditions of an OAE deployment implementation and can then be used as a test bed for both sensor deployments and collection of data on feasibility at scale and potential impacts on key species and ecosystems.
-These include glacial fjords and runoff into the marine system, seafloor weather of basalts, location of sites where artificial material addition are added to the marine system, rivers plumes and deltas, and many others (Subhas et al., 2023).
+Natural analog sites present environmental conditions that resemble the conditions of an OAE deployment and can then be used as a test bed for both sensor deployments and collection of data on feasibility at scale and potential impacts on key species and ecosystems.
+These include glacial fjords and runoff into the marine system, seafloor weather of basalts, location of artificial material addition to the marine system, rivers plumes and deltas, and many others.

 Strengths: Natural analogs provide the opportunity to work in the field at the ecosystem level and provide a test bed for the interpretation and validation of data collected in laboratory and field experiments as well as models.
-Different types of analogs can be used to address different space and time processes (Figure 2 in Subhas et al., 2023chapter 4.2) from hours at the deployment site to decades at the global level.
+Different types of analogs can be used to address different space and time processes (Figure 2 in chapter 4.2) from hours at the deployment site to decades at the global level.
 Observation in natural analogs also have some practical advantages as it can be less costly than experimental approaches (e.g. mesocosms), logistically risky and does not require complex permits to implement (e.g. field manipulation).
 Limitations: OAE analogs have the same constrains as any natural analog for other environmental parameters.
-While working in the field provides opportunities for collection of data at higher level of complexity, it lacks the control over the tested variable making it difficult to attribute any observed effect to one or several simple parameterparameters and does not necessarily account for the presence of impurities or the dynamic of exposure associated with some OAE deployment.
+While working in the field provides opportunities for collection of data at higher level of complexity, it lacks the control over the tested variable making it difficult to attribute any observed effect to one simple parameter.
 While some statistical options are available to disentangle the individual effects of the different environmental parameters (e.g. multivariate and regression analyses), a full attribution is not possible as many non-linear processes and complex interactions are unavoidable when ecology and multiple stressors are involved.
 This can be partly solved by incorporating mechanistic understanding and theoretical frameworks coming from more controlled laboratory and field studies.
 Other limitations include the difficulty of replication and identification of control sites.
-Natural analogs are also open systems with mobile species and propagate flowing through the ecosystem and introducing confounding factors and noise in the collected data.
+Natural analogs are also open systems with mobile species and propagule flowing through the ecosystem and introducing confounding factors and noise in the collected data.